-If you are a remote start-up, taxes are probably not the thing you might be worried about at the moment.
-But if you are making hundreds and thousands of dollars while working remotely, and you still haven't given some attention to your tax bills, then you are probably doing a lot wrong.Remote workers often end up paying more taxes because of the nature of their work but this can be avoided.
+If you are a remote start-up, taxes are probably not the thing you might worry about at the moment.
+But if you make hundreds and thousands of dollars while working remotely, and still haven't given some attention to your taxes, then you are probably doing a lot wrong.Remote workers often end up paying more taxes because of the nature of their work but this can be avoided.
 In fact, remote entrepreneurs can avoid more than half of their taxes legally if they are getting heavily taxed.

-If you are living in a country/state with a high tax rate, just imagine the amount of money you’d have to give away to the government.
-You can end up giving away more than half of the money.
-And while there is not much you can do about the taxes that your employer pays, there is a lot you can do about the taxes you have to pay.
+If you are living in a country/state with a high tax rate, imagine the amount of money you’d have to give away to the government.
+You can end up giving away more than half of your money.
+And while there is not much you can do about the taxes that your employer pays, there is a lot you can do about the taxes that you pay.

-Andrew Henderson, founder Nomad capitalist, created the Flag Theory.
+Andrew Henderson, founder, Nomad capitalist, created the Flag Theory.
 He believes in going where you are treated the best.
 The theory revolves around the concept of having a second passport, and an offshore bank account or even hosting your website offshore.
 And every time you base a part of your life in a new country, you plant a ‘flag’.
 Watch Andrew Henderson talk about the Flag Theory.

 The problem here is that people intentionally get themselves stuck in a very limited geographical sphere.
 If you have the mindset that traveling to places like Africa and Asia is crazy, you might be missing out on some great deals.
 To save big on taxes you need to:

-Andrew Henderson, founded Nomad Capitalist to help people go where they are treated best.
+Andrew Henderson, founded Nomad Capitalist to help people 'go where they are treated best'.
 He says “We have governments expanding their reach over our lives, power being consolidated by an elite few and a more volatile, unpredictable global economy."

 I am a content writer, working remotely for the past 3 years.